Contract-Management

 What does 'commencement date' mean?

-The commencement date is a pivotal term in contract management that determines when obligations under a contract begin.
+The commencement date is the time or date that a contract becomes officially effective and therefore, legally binding.
 This guide demystifies the concept, offering clear definitions, the distinction from effective dates, and practical tips to handle commencement dates adeptly in any agreement.

 Blog post cover image: cover.jpg